 We pass through Tennant Creek and then further along the track are the Devils Marbles (Karlu Karlu) which are a collection of gigantic granite boulders magically balanced on top of one another.
-Later in the day we cross the Tropic of Capricorn (only 20% of the Northern Territory lays south of this point) then a short time later we arrive into Alice Springs.
-Overnight accommodation included, dinner at own expense.
-(B,L)
+Later in the day we cross the Tropic of Capricorn (only 20% of the Northern Territory lies south of this point) then a short time later we arrive into Alice Springs.
+Overnight hostel accommodation is included, dinner is at own expense.
+(BL)

 A day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
-Accommodation is included.
+Hostel accommodation is included.

 Alice Springs to Uluru